Regulation Leaders Meet to Discuss Trucking Employment

-On Thursday July 8th, Transportation Secretary Pete Buttigieg, Labor Secretary Marty Walsh, and Deputy Administrator Meera Joshi of the Federal Motor Carrier Safety Administration (FMCSA) hosted a roundtable to discuss truck driver recruitment and retention.
+On Thursday July 8th, Transportation Secretary Pete Buttigieg, Labor Secretary Marty Walsh, and Deputy Administrator Meera Joshi of the Federal Motor Carrier Safety Administration (FMCSA) hosted a roundtable to discuss trucking employment.

 The “shortage” (the economic law of supply and demand impacting market rates and therefore carriers paying a premium to have truckers being shelved for the purposes of this article) is caused by two separate factors.
 First, the industry is having a hard time obtaining drivers.
 Second, it is having a hard time keeping them.